benwaffle/the-vala-manual/scope_and_naming.md

 To refer to an identifier in another scope, you must generally qualify the name.
 For named scopes, the scope name is used; for instance scopes, any identifier to which the instance is assigned can be used.
 See [Expressions/Member access expressions](http://wiki.gnome.org/action/show/Projects/Vala/Manual/Export/Vala/Manual/Expressions#Member_access_expressions) for the syntax of accessing other scopes.

 Scopes have parent scopes.
 If an identifier is not recognised in the current scope, the parent scope is searched.
-This continues up to the the global scope.
-The parent scope of any scope is inferred from its position in the program - the parent scope can easily be identified as it is the scope the current declaration is in.
+This continues up to the global scope.
+The parent scope of any scope is inferred from its position in the program.
+The parent scope can easily be identified as it is the scope the current declaration is in.

-For example, a namespace method creates a transient scope when it is invoked - the parent of this scope if the namespace which contains the definition of the method.
-There are slightly different rules applied when instances are involved, as are described at [Classes/Class scope](http://wiki.gnome.org/action/show/Projects/Vala/Manual/Export/Vala/Manual/Classes#Class_scope).
+For example, a namespace method creates a transient scope when it is invoked.
+The parent of this scope is the namespace which contains the definition of the method.
+There are slightly different rules applied when instances are involved, as described at [Classes/Class scope](http://wiki.gnome.org/action/show/Projects/Vala/Manual/Export/Vala/Manual/Classes#Class_scope).

 The ultimate parent of all other scopes is the global scope.
 The scope contains the fundamental data types, e.g. int, float, string.
 If a program has a declaration outside of any other, it is placed in this scope.